Skip to main content

 Limitations

-The following restrictions apply to aggregate tables:
+The following restrictions apply to rollup:

 • Rollup is set for aggregate tables only.
 Tables are either aggregate or detail at creation.
 Once a table is created, you cannot change its type.